TarrenHassman/social-map/README.md

 # Attributions
 Cyberfly.io - Setting up Polyfills to replace the previous method of just bundling up an entire nodejs enviroment

+# Roadmap

+## Phase 1

+Initial Social media
+   Video upload
+   Video Feed
+   Comment and like system
+   Accounts
+   Recomendation system
+   Filters / Blocking

+## Phase 2

+Creator Monetization
+   Donation button on videos
+   Ad system and payout
+   Selling physical and digital goods
+   (TBD: Stripe Integration for US cash payments)
+   (*I have code for adding stripe connect systems but currently that requires a central server, business front,etc.*) (*Business side would be established as a non-profit*)

 # TODO